Azure/fedramp-iaas-webapp/README.md

 ### DEPLOYMENT

-During this phase, an Azure Resource Manager (ARM) template will deploy Azure resources to your subscription and perform configuration activities.
+During this phase, an Azure Resource Manager (ARM) template will deploy Azure resources to the selected subscription and perform configuration activities.

-After clicking the **Deploy to Azure Gov** button, the Azure portal will open and prompt you for the following settings:
+After clicking the **Deploy to Azure Gov** button, the Azure portal will open and prompt users for the following settings:

 **Basics**
 * **Subscription**: Choose the same subscription used during the pre-deployment phase.
 * **Resource group**: Select **Use existing** and choose the resource group created during pre-deployment.
-* **Location**: Verify **USGovVirginia** is selected for you.
+* **Location**: Verify **USGovVirginia** is selected by default.
 	***Note: This solution must be deployed in the USGovVirginia region due to service availability.***

 **Settings**
 * **Key Vault Name**: Name of the Key Vault created during pre-deployment.
 * **Key Vault Resource Group Name**: Name of the resource group created during pre-deployment.

-All other settings contain default values that may be optionally adjusted by the user.
+All other settings contain default values that may be optionally adjusted by users.

 #### Deployment Instructions